The big dream for many bloggers is to someday cash out and get that illustrious “sunset money”.

 But it’s completely the opposite.
 This is actually careful consideration for your audience and also for your business.

-Blogs that are attractive to investors (and we work with many) are usually within a topic that’s easy to find writers for.
+Blogs that are attractive to investors are usually within a topic that’s easy to find writers for.

 Managing writers is no walk in the park and sometimes your best writers might go “missing”.